xandora/EmailChecker/README.md

 # EmailChecker
-Checks every 15 minutes to see when a users email address has finally been added to Active Directory
+Checks every 15 minutes to see when a users email address has finally been added to Active Directory.
+Support watching multiple users at the same time.

 ## Usage
 Run the script from within Powershell: